 As per sections in 'Intravenous Rehydration' above.

 Ongoing Losses While on Intravenous

 When the osmolality has fallen below 350 and the serum Na+ has fallen below 170, change to ORT (provided the child has been fully resuscitated, is fully conscious and able to drink, and has no evidence of paralytic ileus or a surgical abdomen).

 Aim to continue to rehydrate the child slowly, at a rate of 15 ml / kg / hour of pedialyte.
 DO not give plain water or juice until the serum Na+ is < 150.
 When the Na+ is <150 fluids can be liberalised - manage as iso-osmolar dehydration.

 Oral Re-hydration In The Presence of Moderate

-Moderately hypernatraemic children can be safely rehydrated orally, giving fluids at a maximum rate of 15 ml/kg/hr.
-Rehydralyte (a rehydration fluid with a higher [Na+] content) is no longer available in Starship so pedialyte should be used, being cautious not to allow a rapid drop in osmolality or serum [Na+].
+Moderately hypernatraemic children can be safely rehydrated orally, giving Pedialyte at a maximum rate of 15 ml/kg/hr, being cautious not to allow a rapid drop in osmolality or serum Na+.

 The rate of rehydration is about half that used in iso-osmolar dehydration.
-It is based on the assumption that most hypernatraemic children are severely dehydrated ("10%" or more), and allows for ongoing losses.
-If ongoing losses exceed this rate of replacement, the child may need nasogastric or intravenous rehydration.
-Electrolytes must be checked 4 hourly, and the rate of replacement slowed if the serum [Na+] is falling at a rate faster than 1 mmol/hour.
+It is based on the assumption that most hypernatraemic children are severely dehydrated (≈10% or more), and allows for ongoing losses.
+If ongoing losses exceed this rate of replacement, the child will need nasogastric or intravenous rehydration.
+Electrolytes must be checked 4 hourly, and the rate of replacement slowed if the serum Na+ is falling at a rate faster than 1 mmol/hour.